semaphoreci/docs/docs/programming-languages/scala.md

 ```

 In order to go back to Scala 2.12, which is the default version of the
-Semaphore Virtual Machine, you should execute the following command:
+Semaphore Virtual Machine (VM), you should execute the following command:

 ``` bash
 sem-version scala 2.12